Jenishk56/hello-dropwizard/README.md

 That's it !!!

-# What's happening behind ?
+# What's happening behind the scene ?
 The docker compose contains 2 part :-

 <b> APP </b>